oracle-livelabs/database/db-19c-fundamentals/sql-macros/sql-macros.md

 );
     </copy>
     ```
 2. Lets add some data to our table.
+We will use the **Run Script button** for the remainder of this lab.
+Its located in the Database Actions console as shown in the gif below.
+(F5) works as well

     ```
     <copy>